The page has been translated by Gen AI.

 Reference

-If you modify the access permission, it may take up to 30 seconds for the changes to be completed.
+If you modify the access permission, it may take up to 30 seconds for the changes to be applied.

 Reference